DWAK-ATTK/install-edge/README.md

 # Why?
 Another tool for the toolbox.

+Also, new Windows Server machines typically only have IE 11 in 'Enhanced Security Mode' pre-installed.
+Personally I get pretty sick of having to remember how to disable that mode or add the myriad of exceptions to the security filter in order to download a new browser.

 # Alternatives